 Transfer Credit Policy

 Transfer credit may be applied toward fulfilling three of required advanced coursework.
 Students planning to study abroad should seek approval of transfer credits, in advance, from the director.

-If you were already in the process of working towards a concentration in African Diaspora Studies, you may complete the concentration under the old requirements or the new ones.
-If you have already taken AFDS 110, we will count it place of AFDS 310; you do not need to take both.
+If you were already working toward a concentration in African diaspora studies, you may complete it under the old requirements or the new ones.
+If you have already taken AFDS 110, it counts in place of AFDS 310; you do not need to take both.

 The old requirements are as follows:

-- One (1) unit of foundation courses (0.5 unit in African studies and 0.5 unit in African American studies)
+- 1 unit of foundation courses (0.5 units in African studies and 0.5 unit in African American studies)

-- One and a half (1.5) units of advanced courses (in no fewer than two departments)
+- 1.5 units of advanced courses (in no fewer than two departments)